Skip to Main Content

 2. Collect search terms

-When collecting search terms, include keywords/free text that authors might use to describe the same concept, and controlled vocabularies in the search.
-Use Boolean OR to combine the terms.
+When collecting search terms, include keywords, alternative terms that authors might use to describe the same concept.
+List them in your concept table.
+Use Boolean OR to combine alternative terms for the same concept.
+If your search includes a phrase, enclose the entire phrase in parentheses.

 3. Search each concept separately.